 9. Peora, Uttarakhand

-Nestled in the Himalayan Shivalic ranges of Kumaon in Uttaranchal, this small village offers a large expanse of thick vegetation sprawling with majorly the mightly oak and pine trees.
+Nestled in the Himalayan Shivalik ranges of Kumaon in Uttaranchal, this small village offers a large expanse of thick vegetation sprawling with majorly the mighty oak and pine trees.
 Providing an uninterrupted view of the snow clad Himalayan range.
 What’s more?
 Throw in the gentle pitter-patter of the rains.

 10. Neemrana, Rajasthan